Georgia Normal College and Business Institute

 - Christie’s Auction House synopsis of the Otranto Disaster written for the auction of a Distinguished Service Medal and other service items that had been awarded to crewman Sidney William Shillabeer of the rescue ship HMS Mounsey.
 The medal lot sold for £897 ($1,492).

-Shellie Webb and Ralph Knight, along with some two dozen other Berrien men were among those who perished that stormy Sunday morning off the island of Isley.
+Shellie Webb and Ralph Knight, along with some two dozen other Berrien men were among those who perished that stormy Sunday morning off the coast of Islay.
 Captain Ernest George William Davidson, master of Otranto, also went down with his ship.
 Early Steward, of Nashville, GA was one of the very few who went into the sea and made it to the shore of Islay still alive.

 Lieutenant Francis Worthington Craven, commander of HMS Mounsey, made it to Belfast with his rescue-laden ship, and was later presented with the Distinguished Service Medal by President Woodrow Wilson and the Distinguished Service Order by the United Kingdom.
 Craven was killed in an Irish Republican Army ambush in 1921.